ploopyco/realm-generator/event-definitions.md

 * This is the event ID.
 It must be unique, as only one event definition with any given id will be loaded, in order to prevent accidental duplicates from altering the probabilities of events occurring.

 `"weight" : 1000`
 * This determines the frequency at which the event will be randomly selected.
 The base weight I have used is 1000, so any event that you want to occur at the normal rate should have weight 1000.
 If you want the event to occur less frequently, give it a lower weight.
 This can be used to, as in the marriage events, adjust specific properties' frequency of occurence, by creating two similar events with different actor requirements and then setting their combined weights to equal 1000.
 Every 1 weight then becomes 0.1% likelihood for the event going either way.
-See the "marriage_straight" and "marriage_gay" for an example of generating a lower-probability event based on requirements, in that case equal or unequal "sex" properties.
+See the "marriage_straight" and "marriage_gay" event definitions in `base-events.json` for an example of generating a lower-probability event based on requirements, in that case equal or unequal "sex" properties.

 `"actor_defs" : [
     {